robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-4-ect-video.md

 ### Presenter intro: Peps McCrea

 To see a class of pupils engaged in a meaningful task thinking hard is really encouraging.
-The potential for learning is huge and it's a brilliant sight.
+The potential for learning is huge and it’s a brilliant sight.
 But behind this picture lies a lot of careful work and effort.
-It doesn't just happen by accident.
+It doesn’t just happen by accident.
 Once teachers have set up a task successfully, they need to help their pupils stay on task.
 There are simple but powerful strategies that teachers can use to direct attention and help their pupils be at their best.